Net Operating Income Definition

 Now in our example, creditors and investors will acknowledge the fact that there had been a loss in the organization but it doesn’t affect them much as it is an extraordinary item and their main business is of selling Pizzas.

-Net operating income is different from that of net income, as net income is bottom-line profit calculated after taking into consideration all expenses and revenues.
+This is different from that of net income, as net income is bottom-line profit calculated after taking into consideration all expenses and revenues.
 Extraordinary gains and losses which are one time, Interest and taxes can distort the net income sometimes which will provide a different picture of the business then it is in reality.
-In that case, net operating income is used by the parties as there are fewer chances of these figures getting manipulated.
+In that case, it is used by the parties as there are fewer chances of these figures getting manipulated.
 It is important for one to review the net income but at the same time reviewing net operating income is also important as it provides a comparison on a consistent basis from one period to another.

 This has been a guide to what is Net Operating Income.
 Here we discuss step by step how to calculate Net Operating Income using its formula along with practical examples and applications.
 You may learn more about our articles below on accounting –